muratk5n/thirdwave/en/2022/06/extraterrestrial-loeb.md

 I have long been aware that within the discipline of astronomy, SETI faces hostility..
-Mainstream theoretical physicists now widely accept the study of extra-spatial dimensions beyond the three we are all familiar with—plainly put, height, width, and depth—and the fourth dimension, time.
+Mainstream theoretical physicists now widely accept the study of extra-spatial dimensions beyond the three we are all familiar with..
 This is despite the fact that there is no evidence for any such extra dimensions.
 Similarly, a hypothetical multiverse—an infinite number of universes all existing simultaneously in which everything that could conceivably happen is happening—occupies many of